Allan-Cao/ATG/README.md

 # ATG - All The Games

-Opinionated library of database models and scripts to store solo queue / competitive player data tailored for LoL Esports.
+Opinionated but flexible library of database models and scripts to store solo queue / competitive player data tailored for LoL Esports.

+#### Verson 1.0
+As of version 1.0, PostgreSQL is now required as we extensively use the JSONB functionality to efficiently store and query stats and minimize schema changes.

+Although I've decided to use a version number >= 1, do expect schema changes and functionality to break at any point.
+With the use of JSONB columns, the core schema and functionality of the library, storing Match-V5 JSONs, should be more or less stable but expect less stability as I look to develop esports tournament/draft support.

 ## Features
-- Ratelimited functions to access Riot & GRID APIs.
+- Ratelimited functions to access Riot & GRID APIs with smart region handling
 - SQLAlchemy database models compatible with solo queue & esports games
+- Ability to store complete Match-V5 JSON objects
-- Scripts to insert/manage solo queue accounts & games.
+- Scripts to insert/manage solo queue accounts & games

 ## Todo
 - Properly handle API error codes